-When you try to confront legal and financial trouble at the same time, it can be hard to get back on your feet after an 18-wheeler accident.
-Our team wants to take care of your personal injury or wrongful death case so you can focus on what matters: your family.
+Our team is here to take care of your personal injury or wrongful death case so you can focus on your family.

 What You Can Expect From Our Law Firm

-Then, you can expect our lawyers to fight for you as we go after any settlement amounts that may be available to you.
-Communication with other parties involved in your case can be tough for you as a victim.
-When you have one of our lawyers working on your case, we will take care of all necessary correspondence so that you do not have to.
+It may be difficult for you, as the victim, to communicate with other parties involved in your case.
+When you have one of our lawyers working on your case, we will take care of all necessary correspondence, so you do not have to.

-Although the average settlement for an 18-wheeler accident is difficult to determine, you should not be afraid to seek legal help for your case.
-Getting in touch with our team can help you put up a fight, and our services cost nothing unless we win.
+Although it is challenging to estimate the typical payout for an accident involving an 18-wheeler, you should not be afraid to seek legal help for your case.
+Contacting our legal team costs nothing unless we win.

 Our attorneys at Laborde Earles Injury Lawyers have a track record of dealing with 18-wheeler accident cases and similar cases.
-Our team will assess your damages as we work to uncover the details behind the accident.
-In doing so, we will work to identify and establish a case against the liable parties so we can hold them accountable for their wrongdoing.
-For a free consultation, call us today.
+Our team will assess your damages as we uncover the accident details.
+In doing so, we will work to identify and establish a case against the liable parties and hold them accountable for their negligence.